 Withdrawal Policy: Students may withdraw from this course for any reason prior to the last eligible day for a "W" grade.
 Before withdrawing students should speak with the instructor and consult an advisor.
 Students are permitted to withdraw only six times during their college career by state law.
-The last date to withdraw for the 1st 5-week summer session is July 2.
-The last date to withdraw for the 10-week summer session is August 2.
-The last date to withdraw for the 2nd 5-week summer session is August 6.
+The last date to withdraw from the 1st 5-week session is July 1.
+The last date to withdraw from the 10 -week session is August 1st.
+The last date to withdraw for the 2nd 5-week session is August 5.